blabla1337/skf-flask/skf/markdown/knowledge_base/113-knowledge_base--Prevent_password_leaking--.md

 Set autocomplete=off for the password input field.
 This turns off the auto complete and remember password features of the browser.
-**NOTE:** for some browsers this means you have to put al the input fields the form contains to autocomplete=off, otherwise it will not comply.
+**NOTE:** for some browsers this means you have to put all the input fields the form contains to autocomplete=off, otherwise it will not comply.

 Also whenever a user has the opportunity to use password forget functions